grafana/grafana/docs/sources/shared/upgrade/upgrade-common-tasks.md

 To upgrade Grafana installed from the binary `.tar.gz` package, complete the following steps:

-1. In your current installation of Grafana, save your custom configuration changes to a file named `<grafana_install_dir>/conf/custom.ini`.
+1. In your current installation of Grafana, save your custom configuration changes to the custom configuration file, `custom.ini` or `grafana.ini`.

    This enables you to upgrade Grafana without the risk of losing your configuration changes.